andydevs/general/README.md

 ## Overview

 Generic is a simple templating system in ruby.
 A generic template consists of regular text along with placeholders, which are defined as follows: `@(-name-)`.
 You can also specify default text as well like so: `@(-name-: -default text-)`.
+Generic allows you to create templates from both pure strings and files (with the extension .generic), as well as create new strings and files with these created objects.

 ## Generic Templates